HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 > The Total Blocking Time (TBT) metric measures the total amount of time between First Contentful Paint (FCP) and Time to Interactive (TTI) where the main thread was blocked for long enough to prevent input responsiveness. --[Web.dev](https://web.dev/tbt/) ]

 [Total Blocking Time (TBT)](https://web.dev/tbt/) is a lab-based metric that helps us debug potential interactivity issues.
 FID is a field-based metric, and TBT is its lab-based analog.
-Currently, when evaluating client websites, I reach for total blocking time TBT as an extended indicator of possible performance issues due to JavaScript.
+Currently, when evaluating client websites, I reach for total blocking time TBT as another indicator of possible performance issues due to JavaScript.

-Unfortunately, TBT is not measured in the Chrome User Experience Report, but we can still get an idea of what's going on using the HTTP Archive Lighthouse data (only collected for mobile):
+Unfortunately, TBT is not measured in the Chrome User Experience Report.
+But, we can still get an idea of what's going on using the HTTP Archive Lighthouse data (only collected for mobile):

 ![image](insert_image_url_here)

-<p class="note"><strong>Note:</strong> The buckets in the chart are based off of the Lighthouse score for TBT (e.g., >= 0.9 results in "good"), which is how Lighthouse presents it.
+<p class="note"><strong>Note:</strong> The groups in the chart are based off of the Lighthouse score for TBT (e.g., >= 0.9 results in "good").
 Due to rounding of the score, some TBT values slightly above 200ms get categorized as "good" (and similarly at the 600ms threshold).</p>

-Remember that this is based on a single, throttled-CPU Lighthouse run through WebPageTest and does not reflect real user experiences.
-However, potential interactivity looked much worse when looking at TBT versus FID.
-The "real" evaluation of your interactivity is probably somewhere in between.
-Thus, if you're "good" in terms of FID, it's valuable to take a look at TBT just in case you're missing some poor user experiences that FID can't catch yet.
+Remember that the data is a single, throttled-CPU Lighthouse run through WebPageTest and does not reflect real user experiences.
+Yet, potential interactivity looked much worse when looking at TBT versus FID.
+The "real" evaluation of your interactivity is probably somewhere between.
+Thus, if your FID is "good", take a look at TBT in case you're missing some poor user experiences that FID can't catch yet.
 The same issues that cause poor FID also cause poor TBT.

 <!-- TODO: check -->
 {{ figure_markup(